The Arians believed that Christ was all god. The Catholics believed that Christ was entirely and inseparably both god

 Pope Gregory II in Rome objected to this destruction of the idols, and when he died about 730 his successor Gregory III also objected.
 In western Europe, people kept on making statues and paintings of people.
 From here on the Eastern and Western churches hated each other.

 When Emperor Leo died in 741, his son Constantine V succeeded him, and continued his iconoclastic policies.

-So what is iconoclasm?
 Did you find what you wanted about Byzantine iconoclasm?
 Let us know in the comments!